woniland/ski_jump/instructions/4-CEO.md

 ### Linting

 Another useful tool while developing software are [linters](https://en.wikipedia.org/wiki/Lint_(software)).
-They perform a static code analysis and can find trivial bugs, e.g. valid variable names and correct scopes, or avoid duplication.
+They perform a static code analysis and can this way find trivial bugs, e.g. invalid variable names and incorrect scopes, or avoid duplication.
 The most popular tool in Python is [pylint](https://www.pylint.org/).

 **Step 4:** Add `pylint` to the tool stack

 This includes:
-- installing it
+- installing it (remember the `requirements.txt` file!)
 - running it and fixing possible errors
 - add it to the CI